ZiluTian/csblog/_posts/2021-11-27-simple-type-theory.markdown

 ---
 Reference: [video]

-In this [video], Dr. Southwell discussed the simple type theory, and its relationship with logic and category theory.
+In this [video], Dr. Southwell discussed the simple type theory, and its relationship with intuitionistic logic (in what follows, we refer to it simply as logic) and category theory.
 I really enjoy how he puts things in the perspective of broader contexts, and decide to summarize the notes here.

 Simple type theory is the *minimal* language to describe bicartesian closed categories [bicartesian-closed-category].
 The *Set*, *Graph*, and *Function* categories are some examples of bicartesian closed category.
 <!-- For example, in the following expression, in terms of category theory, we have *exponential objects*, *arrow composition*, and *products*.